kcummings/kgrep/README.md

 If in search mode, any matches are treated as Pickups for later reference. *Subject* can contain Pickups.
 See Pickup explanation below.

 ## CommandFile
-Commands can be consolidated into a *CommandFile*.
+Commands can be placed into a *CommandFile*.

 Commands can be stacked as one string and supplied on the command line or stored in a file and given as the first argument on the command line.
 Commands are stacked using the ";" stacking character, e.g. "dog~cat; h(..)~cold" contains two Normal Commands.
 The stacking character cannot be overridden.